 Welcome to www.amadorvisitor.com a new Web site from the Ledger Dispatch (www.ledger-dispatch.com Amador County's local newspaper serving Amador County since 1855.

 I always enjoyed reading about the news and events happening in Amador whenever I was visiting my folks who have a second home in Armador County up in the Sierra Nevada Mountains near the Bear River Lake Resort.
-I work for a small progressive software development company and travel around the US working with the IT teams of companies and organizations on creating custom software, assisting implementing or integrating Salesforce, or discussing Magento's capabilities before implementing a Magento development strategy for their e-commerce website.
+I work for a small progressive software development company and travel around the US working with the IT teams of companies and organizations on creating custom software, assisting implementing or integrating Salesforce, or discussing Magento's capabilities before implementing a Magento development strategy for their e-commerce websites.
 I find it fascinating work, although Magento development and customization happens to be my specialty.
 The platform is so powerful and vast, while also being feature rich.
 It’s also easy to customize, and it’s scalable.
 However my work can also be extremely stressful, particularly when deadlines are looming and unexpected glitches pop up.
 Amador, on the other hand is the best place to chill and the Amador Visitor was such a handy way to find out what was happening.
 I will miss our source for local Amador news and events, but it had a good run for about seven years.
 I still return to Amador to visit my folks.
 This past winter I decided to work from Amador (with the blessing of my boss) and took weekly snowboarding trips to the Sierra at Tahoe Ski Resort which is less than 2 hours away.
 I needed to get a good, warm winter jacket so I went online to check out North Face Gotham jackets.
 This weatherproof North Face jacket is insulated with warm 550-fill down insulation and features an adjustable hood, stormflap, and ribbed trim for complete coverage.
 Good choice on my part.
 It was very warm but also breathable and comfortable in the car.
 I enjoyed the fur hood and light weight material.
 I could throw it on quickly in the morning with just a T-shirt, walk out in freezing temperatures, and still be very toasty.
 My folks loved the fact I was with them for 6 months.
 I actually enjoyed the break and caught up with friends from the area.
 Even met my future wife!
 Anyway, I digress.

 As of 2011 Amador Visitor was still posting Weekend events.
 Sometime in 2011 the Ledger Dispatch disbanded the site.
 When I saw that the domain was available I decided to purchase it.
 I used archived pages from the site to recreate some of the news / events that were posted between 2005-2011.
 For nostalgic buffs and other interested folks, ENJOY!